Fancy Dutch: Society

-Black Pennsylvania Dutch
+Black Dutch

-Blacks and Indians have historically identified with Pennsylvania Dutch culture, with many of the Pennsylvania Dutch diaspora being Melungeons, and called themselves Black Dutch.

-In Colonial Pennsylvania, Palatines lived between Iroquois settlements and the two peoples "communicated, drank, worked, worshipped and traded together, negotiated over land use and borders, and conducted their diplomacy separate from the colonial governments".
+Some Black and indigenous people in North America have historically identified with Pennsylvania Dutch culture, with many of the Pennsylvania Dutch diaspora being Melungeons who referred to themselves as "Black Dutch".
+In the Province of Pennsylvania, Palatines lived between Iroquois settlements and the two peoples "communicated, drank, worked, worshipped and traded together, negotiated over land use and borders, and conducted their diplomacy separate from the colonial governments".
 Some Palatines learned to perform the Haudenosaunee condolence ceremony, where condolences were offered to those whose friends and family had died, which was the most important of all Iroquois rituals.
 The Canadian historian James Paxton wrote the Palatines and Haudenosaunee "visited each other's homes, conducted small-scale trade and socialized in taverns and trading posts".

-Relations between the Palatine Dutch and Indians were friendly.
+Relations between the Palatine Dutch and Indians were sometimes friendly.
 The descendants of the Palatine Dutch and Indians were known as Black Dutch.
+However, according to the National Park Service, relations were not always friendly because the Palatine settlers were in many instances "cheating the Indians in much the same way the Palatines had been cheated by the English".
 Black Dutchmen of the Pennsylvania Dutch Country spoke Pennsylvania Dutch and followed Fancy Dutch traditions.

 Slaves living within Pennsylvania lands also learned the Pennsylvania Dutch language; slavery sharply declined after the emancipation act of 1780, creating a free Black Dutch population.
 Slavery was finally abolished from the Commonwealth's law in 1847.
 In Canada, an 1851 census shows many Black people and Mennonites lived near each other in a number of places and exchanged labor, or the Dutch would hire Black laborers.
 There are accounts of Black families providing child care assistance for their Dutch neighbors.
 These Pennsylvania Dutch were usually Plain Dutch Mennonites or Fancy Dutch Lutherans.
 The black-Mennonite relationship in Canada soon evolved to the level of church membership.